Almost 1 in 10 of all babies are born premature, increasing their risk of a serious eye disease called Retinopathy of Prematurity (ROP) .

 Q7: How effective is ROP treatment?

-Unfortunately, some infants do not respond to ROP treatment, and retinal scarring or detachment can still occur— though usually only affecting part of the retina.
+Treatment for ROP can reduce the risk of vision loss, but unfortunately, some infants do not respond to ROP treatment, and retinal scarring or detachment can still occur— though usually only affecting part of the retina.

 When a partial retinal detachment occurs, treatment is not always necessary, as it can resolve on its own without intervention.
 However, in some cases, treatment may be recommended to prevent a total retinal detachment that will require surgery to reattach the retina.